react-cosmos/react-cosmos/NEXT.md

 ## Config

 Add `next: true` to your existing Cosmos config (or to an empty config file).
-This will run the new version of React Cosmos.
+This will run Cosmos Next.

 ```js
 // cosmos.config.js